 This is where the final, dramatic rescue of the movie happens.

-Keanu takes the controls of the helicopter and pitches it upwards.
+Keanu takes the control of the helicopter and pitches it upwards.
 After a few minutes the atmosphere around you begins to thin, and the helicopter’s engine starts to stutter.
 Keanu grabs you by the hand and the two of you leap from the helicopter at the edge of space.

 The two of you hurtle through the atmosphere hand in hand.